LXQin/PRECISION.seq/README.md

-# precision.seq: An R Package for Comparison of Depth Normalization Methods
+# precision.seq: An R Package for Performance Assessment of Depth Normalization Methods in MicroRNA Sequencing

-We propose the well-prepared datasets and pack commonly used normalization methods/functions in this package.
-This package provides a pipeline for evaluting depth normalization methods, especially for small RNA sequencing.
-The general workflow of this package is:
-* Input dataset in the format of data frame or matrix with columns for samples and rows for genes;
-* Indicate the group for each sample using a vector of characters;
-* Select the normalization and DEA method for analysis;
-* Obtain the output including the DE genes and p-values for each gene;
-* Visualize the outputs for methods comparision.
+We make available a new R package PRECISION.seq (PaiREd miCrorna analysIs of differential expresSION for sequencing) for assessing the performance of depth normalization methods based on differential expression status in microRNA sequencing.
+The package provides a pair of microRNA sequencing data sets for the same set of tumor samples, additional simulated pairs of data sets under various patterns of differential expression, and a collection of numerical and graphical tools for normalization assessment.
+Users can easily assess their own normalization method and compare its performance to nine popular methods already implemented in the package.
+PRECISION.seq enables an objective and systemic evaluation of depth normalization methods in microRNA sequencing using realistically distributed and robustly benchmarked data.

 The package can be installed in R. The full *package documentation* can be found [here](https://lxqin.github.io/PRECISION.seq/).